ietf/id-guidelines/README.md

 - [ ] Ensure the I-D clearly summarizes any changes made from the RFCs being updated or obsoleted.

-- [ ] Ensure any errata against RFCs that are being obsolated or updated have been considered, and that the I-D clearly identifies those that have been addressed.
+- [ ] Ensure any errata against RFCs that are being obsoleted or updated have been considered, and that the I-D clearly identifies those that have been addressed.